finiteloopme/finiteloopme.github.io/_posts/2015-12-03-getting-started-with-apiman-using-docker.md

     # Start/bind the management service to the local IP
     CMD ["/opt/jboss/wildfly/bin/standalone.sh", "-b", "0.0.0.0", "-bmanagement", "0.0.0.0", "-c", "standalone-apiman.xml"]
     ```
+    > At the time of writing this article, the jboss/apiman-wildfly uses Java 7.
+Where as the latest (master branch) of APIMan requires Java 8.
+There is an [open issue](https://github.com/jboss-dockerfiles/apiman/issues/19) and a corresponding [pull request](https://github.com/jboss-dockerfiles/apiman/pull/20) on github to upgrade docker image to use Java 8.
+    >
+    > In the meantime, please use the dockerfiles available at https://github.com/finiteloopme/apiman-wildfly-docker

 4. Build the new docker image